Vajiravudh: Marriages

+Vajiravudh had only one child, a daughter with Suvadhana, Princess Bejaratana Rajasuda.
+In his influential book Imagined Communities, Anglo-Irish political scientist and historian Benedict Anderson speculated that the king was homosexual and that this would have prevented him from accession if the law of succession had not been reformed.
+Anderson was the first modern scholar to break the taboo and write about the king's personal preferences.

 Succession law

 In 1924, Vajiravudh promulgated his Law of Succession, which has since become the code for Chakri dynasty successions.
 According to the law, the throne would be passed to the king's sons and grandsons.
-However, in the case of Vajiravudh who had no sons, the throne would pass to his eldest "true" or full brother, that is, a brother who shared both the same father and mother, Queen Saovabha.
-The law gave priority to the descendants of princes born to Queen Saovabha, then to Queen Savang Vadhana, and then to Queen Sukumalmarsri.
+However, in the case of Vajiravudh who had no sons, the throne would pass to his eldest "true" or full brother, that is, a brother who shared both the same father and mother, Queen Saovabha Phongsri.
+The law gave priority to the descendants of princes born to Queen Saovabha, then to Queen Savang Vadhana, and then to Queen Sukhumala Marasri.
 The law also forbade princes whose mother was foreign from the throne.
 This referred to his brother, Prince Chakrabongse, who had married a Russian woman.
 His son, Prince Chula Chakrabongse, was therefore barred from the throne.

 Financial problems and death

 In 1924, King Vajiravudh, accompanied by Suvadhana, visited the Federated Malay States.
 The reconciliation with European powers on unequal treaties progressed gradually, while the financial crisis was taking a great toll on Siam as another loan was taken from Britain and the firing of numerous government officials occurred.
 In 1925 Vajiravudh had to dissolve his Nakorn Sri Thammarat Regiment and merged provinces into larger units to lower maintenance costs.

 In November 1925, it was announced that Vajiravudh fell ill.
 Princess Consort Suvadhana was then pregnant.
 Vajiravudh then announced his succession instructions: if Princess Suvadhana gave birth to a son, the throne would go to him.
 If not, the throne would pass to his surviving brother, Prince Prajadhipok of Sukhothai.
-He barred Princess Inthrasaksachi from being interred with him in the future and instead granted that right to Princess Suvadhana.
-And Vajiravudh also barred his uncle, Prince Damrong, from the government.
+He barred Princess Indrasakdisachi from being interred with him in the future and instead granted that right to Princess Suvadhana.
+Vajiravudh also barred his uncle, Prince Damrong, from the government.

 On the night of 25 November, Princess Suvadhana gave birth to a princess only two hours before Vajiravudh's death.
-Vajiravudh glimpsed his sole daughter for the first and only time before his demise on the 26 November 1925.
+Vajiravudh glimpsed his sole daughter for the first and only time before his demise on 26 November 1925.
 The throne passed to his brother, Prajadhipok, who named Vajiravudh's daughter as Princess Bejaratana.